fanweng/cpp-programming/knowledge-base/concepts/README.md

 - **Destructor**

 A special member method, invoked when object is destroyed.
-It has the same name as the class with a preceeding tilde (~).
+It has the same name as the class with a preceding tilde (~).
 No return type and no parameters.
 No overloading is allowed.
 It's useful to release memory and other resources.

 ```c++
 class Player {